Sahildurgude/contract-management-platform/README.md

 A full-stack Contract Management Platform built to demonstrate backend-first system design, strict lifecycle enforcement, and clean API-driven workflows.

 The primary focus of this project is correctness, state control, and workflow enforcement, rather than visual UI polish.

-“This application is intended to be run locally.
-Deployment was not required as part of the assignment.”
+This application is intended to be run locally.
+Deployment was not required as part of the assignment.

 🚀 Features
 1. Blueprint Management